TrivediAashray/Practise/README.md

-# Practise This is Local Branch File
+# Practise This is local Branch File